dynatrace-wwse/enablement-business-observability/lab-guide/content/02_bizevents_oneagent/02_bizevents_oneagent_open_pipeline/index.md

 Remove fields:

-After adding the below field to remove, select the Add button
+After adding the below field to remove, select the Add button.

 ```text
 ResBody
 ```

-3. Select the Save Button at the top right of the screen
+Select the Save Button at the top right of the screen.

 ![OpenPipeline Processing Part 4](../../../assets/images/02_bizevents_oneagent_placeorder_success_open_pipeline_5.png)